Andrea Vassallo (footballer): Loan to Brescia

 On 15 July 2016, Vassallo was signed by Serie B side Brescia on a season-long loan deal.
 On 7 August he made his debut for Brescia, as a substitute replacing Leonardo Morosini in the 71st minute of a 2–0 home defeat against Pisa in the second round of Coppa Italia.
 On 15 October, Vassallo made his Serie B debut, as a substitute replacing Andrea Caracciolo in the 74th minute of a 1–1 home draw against Salernitana.
 On 25 October he scored his first professional goal, as a substitute, in the 87th minute of a 2–1 home win over Vicenza.
-Vassallo ended his loan to Brescia with only 4 apparences, all as a substitute, and 1 goal.
+Vassallo ended his loan to Brescia with only 4 appearances, all as a substitute, and 1 goal.
 During this season he played also 6 matches with Brescia youth team.

 Loan to Carrarese

 On 20 July 2017, Vassallo was signed by Serie C side Carrarese on a season-long loan deal.
 On 27 August he made his Serie C debut for Carrarese as a substitute replacing Tommaso Biasci in the 85th minute of a 1–0 away win over Cuneo.
 On 4 October, Vassallo scored his first goal for Carrarese in the 29th minute of a 5–2 away win over Prato.
 On 15 October he scored his second goal in the 46th minute of a 2–2 away draw against Giana Erminio.
 On 9 November he played his first entire match for Carrarese, a 3–2 home defeat against Pisa.
 On 26 November, Vassallo scored his third goal in the 52nd minute of a 4–1 home win over Pontedera.
 Vassallo ended his season-long loan to Carrarese with 33 appearances, 6 goals and 3 assists.